 P11 Alpha1-antitrypsin deficiency

-A systematic review of two small randomised controlled trials concluded that there was lack of evidence of clinical benefit from alpha-1 antitrypsin augmentation therapy (Gotzsche 2010) [evidence level I].
+A systematic review of three randomised controlled trials studying a total of 283 patients, concluded that there was a lack of evidence of clinical benefit from alpha-1 antitrypsin augmentation therapy (Gøtzsche 2016) [evidence level I].
 Alpha-1 antitrypsin augmentation therapy is not routinely available in Australia.